 - User Role (every new user is registered as “Subscriber”)

 Congratulations!
-You have just learned how to change your user profile and personal options in WordPress.
+Now you know how to edit your user profile in WordPress.